Your Dependable DI Exchange Tanks Manufacturer

 NEWater DI Exchange Tanks

 Deionization refers to the removal of unwanted ions from the water and works through the process of ion exchange.
 Using DI exchange tanks is an economical and reliable way to obtain high-quality softened water.
-NEWater provides you with high-quality and cost-effective DI exchange tanks.
+NEWater provides you with high-quality and cost-effective portable exchange di tanks.
 The filtered product water contains almost no harmful ionic pollutants from industrial processes.

 Our DI exchange tanks are used in various fields of application including the pharmaceutical, chemical, and optoelectronics industries, among others.
 We have our own production factory which ensures well-researched and high-quality equipment.